 Campground: The Liberty Lake Campground is open.
 COVID-19 safety and cleaning procedures are in place to be consistent and compliant with rules and guidelines issued by Goverrnor Inslee’s Office.

-Parks Administration Office (Located at 404 N. Havana St): Following today, office will remain closed to the public as required by the Governor’s order through April 6th.
+Parks Administration Office (Located at 404 N. Havana St): The office will remain closed to the public until further notice.
 Please call (509) 477-4730 for assistance.
 Staff is telecommuting and remains available to continue work and respond to customer emails and phone calls.

 Special Events, Shelter and Camp Caro Lodge Rentals: All events through September 30th have been cancelled, unless said events meet requirements under the Safe Start Plan.
-Staff will work with organizers to re-schedule those planned events at no cost to the organizer.
+Staff will work with organizers to re-schedule or refund those planned events at no cost to the organizer.
 If you would like to postpone or cancel your reservation / event due to COVID-19, please call (509) 477-2188 or email firstname.lastname@example.org.